 Multiple closely watched refinance rates notched higher today.

-Nationwide averages on 30-year fixed and 15-year fixed refinances both saw an increase.
-The average rate on 10-year fixed refis, meanwhile, also trended upward.
+The average rates on 30-year fixed and 15-year fixed refinances both floated higher.
+Meanwhile, the average rate on 10-year fixed refis also advanced.

 30-year fixed refinance

 The average 30-year fixed-refinance rate is 4.45 percent, up 9 basis points since the same time last week.
 A month ago, the average rate on a 30-year fixed refinance was lower, at 4.23 percent.

 At the current average rate, you’ll pay $503.72 per month in principal and interest for every $100,000 you borrow.
 That’s an increase of $5.32 over what you would have paid last week.

 You can use Bankrate’s mortgage calculator to estimate your monthly payments and see what the effects of making extra payments would be.
 It will also help you calculate how much interest you’ll pay over the life of the loan.

 The 15-year fixed refi average rate is now 3.83 percent, up 4 basis points since the same time last week.

 Monthly payments on a 15-year fixed refinance at that rate will cost around $733 per $100,000 borrowed.
 The bigger payment may be a little harder to find room for in your monthly budget than a 30-year mortgage payment would, but it comes with some big advantages: You’ll save thousands of dollars over the life of the loan in total interest paid and build equity much faster.

 The average rate for a 10-year fixed-refinance loan is 3.74 percent, up 3 basis points over the last week.